 This is a new, five-lesson unit that can be used to help rebuild students’ connections to school in the wake of extended school closures.
 There will be separate sets of lessons for Kindergarten–Grade 1, Grades 2–3, Grades 4–5, and middle school.
-The middle school unit is now available, with the others to follow.
 The unit includes strategies educators can use to help foster a positive, supportive school environment.
 The lessons are designed to be taught when schools first open for in-person instruction, whenever that date comes.

 Second Step Middle School Community Rebuilding Unit

-Educators and families can also sign up for The Imagine Neighborhood newsletter to get each week’s activities, along with additional resources, sent directly to their inboxes.
+Educators and families can also sign up for The Imagine Neighborhood newsletter to get each week’s episode and discussion topics sent right to their inboxes.

 Online Professional Learning for Educators

 Committee for Children is providing these online learning experiences free through June 30, 2021 to support continued professional and personal development during school closures.

 Extended school closures have made many students vulnerable to abuse and neglect.
 To help schools recognize and respond effectively to signs of abuse and neglect, Committee for Children is providing free access to our Child Protection Unit All-Staff Training through June 30, 2021.

 Please note, we cannot offer a certificate of completion for this version of the training.

 K-5 Child Protection Unit All-Staff Training Module

 Early Learning Child Protection Unit All-Staff Training Module